grafana/google-sheets-datasource/docs/sources/template-variables.md

 ## Query variables

-Query variables allow you to create dropdown lists populated with data from your Google Sheets.
+Query variables allow you to create drop-down lists populated with data from your Google Sheets.
 These variables can be used in other queries to create dynamic dashboards.

 ### Create a query variable